askalanaquestion.com . . . the resource for help with pool & spa problems & information!

 Safety Concerns?

-We are planning to put in a pool and are thinking of using a Salt Water Chlorinator.
+We are planning to put in an inground pool and are thinking of using a Salt Water Chlorinator.
 Can you tell me what you know about the differences between the salt system versus chlorine?
 Is one safer than the other for small children?
 You know how they sometimes swallow water, get it in their eyes and have sensitive skin.
 Thanks.

-Ali H., Edmond, OK, 4/8/2006
+Ali H., Edmond, OK, 4/8/2011

 Sincerely.
-Alan Schuster, 4/8/2006
+Alan Schuster, 4/8/2011

-Above Ground Pool Usage/Timer?
+Above Ground Pool Usage?

 My brother has a saltwater chlorinator on his inground pool.
 Can this type of equipment be used in an above ground pool?
 Pool size is about 10,000 gallons.
 Any idea about cost?
 Can I use a timer?
 Thanks.